Quick Take

 Thus, it falls to the worker caste to feed other termites their meals, a process that is called trophallaxis.
 The workers will feed the other termites mouth-to-mouth or anus-to-mouth.

-Another unique aspect of termites’ eating habits is that their symbiotic relationship with the Termitomyces fungi.
+Another incredible aspect of termites’ eating habits is their symbiotic relationship with the Termitomyces fungi.
 Termites essentially grow these fungi in a fungus comb and allow them to mature within their mounds.
 The insects consume the fungi and use their enzymes to bolster their digestive capabilities, making it easier to break down cellulose.

 Basically, termites are farmers for fungi that they use to aid their digestion.